mshick97/NOTS-Admin-Dashboard/README.md

 Notes about deployment:

 - Need to have a .env in BOTH the root directory and the functions directory for deployment to hosting and cloud functions
-  > Make sure each file's env variables match identically
+  > Make sure each file's env variables match identically.
-  > Every new env variable must be added to BOTH files in './.github/worflows' and to the Github repos' "Actions Secrets"
+  > Every new env variable must be added to BOTH files in './.github/worflows' and to the Github repos' "Actions Secrets".

 - Functions directory needs its own package.json for Firebase cause *technically* this is 2 projects in a monolithic repo